Arrived in Palau early Wednesday evening.

 I mainly came here to dive with Manta Rays, and have not been disappointed.
 I have been diving with Beyond The Reef who I have found to be a very friendly operation who have been able to provide a personal diving experience.
 It would be very hard to fully describe the feeling of seeing the Manta Rays.
 Standing on a coral ledge at 50 ft watching up to five Manta glide past for twenty minutes is a very memorable experience.
 The Manta have up to a twelve foot wingspan and at times come within a few inches of you, moving effortlessly and with a grace that is extraordinary.

-I also did a few dives on the reef at the southern end of the island, and was surprised to see how much coral was there.
+I also made a few dives on the reef at the southern end of the island, and was surprised to see how much coral was there.
 One of my other favourite sights were some Christmas Tree worms on a coral head.
 These worms are about an inch long and have a green or blue spiral wrapped around a central core.

 As well as diving I have also visited a few villages.
 The typical village has a thatched meeting house , a thatched mens house, and the houses of the villagers.
 In many of the villages there are collections of traditional stone money.
 These are carved circular stones brought from Palau, they can range from a foot in diameter up to six or eight feet, and are still used in certain transactions today.